miurahr/py7zr/docs/api.rst

    header size of 7zip archive.

 .. py:attribute:: method_names
-   :type: str
+   :type: List[str]

-   method names used in 7zip archive.
+   list of method names used in 7zip archive.
+If method is not supported by py7zr, name has a postfix asterisk(`*`) mark.

 .. py:attribute:: solid
-   :type: boolean
+   :type: bool

    Whether is 7zip archive a solid compression or not.